Yoshibansal/Face-Eyes_Detection/README.md

 Detect the face and the eyes from the picture.

-Step 1: Download the follwing files form the repositories:
+Step 1: Download the follwing files form the repository:

            1. haarcascade_eye.xml